nhansonpayit/kcatreplay/README.md

 # kcatreplay
-Replay events on kafkatopic easily.
+Replay events on a kafka topic easily.

 To install:
 1. Clone this repository